Milton District High School: Canadian Improv Games National Gold Champions in 2012

-IN 2010, the MDHS Improv Team were national finalists in the Canadian Improv Games held at the National Arts Centre in Ottawa.
+In 2010, the MDHS Improv Team were national finalists in the Canadian Improv Games held at the National Arts Centre in Ottawa.
 They placed 4th, among approximately 400 teams from across the country.

-IN 2011, the MDHS Improv Team placed first, winning gold in the Toronto Regionals of the Canadian Improv Games, moving on to the National Arts Centre in Ottawa for the national competition.

-IN 2012, the MDHS Improv Team again placed first and won gold in the Toronto Regionals.
+In 2011, it placed first, winning gold in the Toronto Regionals of the Canadian Improv Games, moving on to the National Arts Centre in Ottawa for the national competition.
+In 2012, it again placed first and won gold in the Toronto Regionals.
 At the National competition of the Canadian Improv Games at the National Arts Centre in Ottawa, Milton placed first in the semi-finals then continued to win gold in finals night.
 They are currently the national champions in CIG.

 Hurricane Ivan

 Hurricane Ivan struck Grenada in September 2004 and staff and students from the School spent their March break visiting Grenada to help with the rebuilding process.
 Radio Canada interviewed them from the scene.